aseprite/api/api/blendmode.md

 # BlendMode

-Blend modes defines how the colors should be mixed when two images overlaps.
-Used in [Image:drawImage()](image.md#imagedrawimage) as input argument.
+Blend modes define how the colors should be mixed when two images overlap.
+Used in [Image:drawImage()](image.md#imagedrawimage) as an input argument.

 Background sample // sample with blending applied